ahawkins/hawkins.io/wip/ruby-community-the-next-version.md

 technical and mindset issues.
 I think we must revaluate ourselves to survive and thrive.

-The technical choices and mindset that reinforces them is creates large amounts of long term technical debt.
+The technical choices and mindset that reinforces them creates large amounts of long term technical debt.
 The ecosystem is not producing libraries and programs that obey fundamentally sound software design principles.
-The ecosystem is riddled with large large projects that do not respect architecture boundaries, or overly coupled to many things, relies on global monkey patching of third party code, and the list goes on.
-It's sad to see so many projects collapsing under technical debt at a high rate.
+The ecosystem is riddled with large projects that do not respect architecture boundaries, or are overly coupled to many things, rely on global monkey patching of third party code, and the list goes on.
+It is sad to see projects collapsing under technical debt at a high rate.
 Businesses are also suffering due to bad engineering practices.
 There are business models that exist to specifically clean up this mess.
 We can do better.

 Ruby developers are used to being spoonfed integrated solutions.
-May new and intermediate developers immediately reach for `gem install business-logic` configure something and ship it.
+Many new and intermediate developers immediately reach for `gem install business-logic`, expect configure something then ship.
 I'm finding it increasingly difficult to find developers who have experience implementing business logic or let alone more low level technical requirements.
 This concerns me as a developer and also as someone with hiring power.
 The long term effect is that many Ruby developers can not shoulder technical responsibility or code ownership.
-The secondary problems is most technical concerns are evaluated in the immediate short term instead of the mid and long term.
+This creates a cycle of focusing on immediate needs and not long term sustained development.
 How many of us consider ramifications of using a library or other decision 6 months from now, or even two years from now?
 This pattern only perpetuates technical debt.

 Matz created Ruby to make programmers happy.
-He made programmers happy by creating the superb APIs (like `Enumerable` module), powerful metaprogramming support, and true OO implementation peppered with the best functional programming bits.
+He made programmers happy by creating superb APIs (like the `Enumerable` module), powerful metaprogramming constructs, and a true OO implementation peppered with the best functional programming bits.
 Programmers were happy because they could produce working software quickly.
 Matz's initial words have stuck with us and influenced our culture.
 Today the culture prefers pretty code over technical correctness.
 This is evident in proliferation of DSLs instead of well designed and reusable APIs.
 Ruby's metaprogramming support is the most powerful language feature.
-Unfortunately it's routinely overused to create overly complex and opaque solutions.
-But who's still happy?
+Unfortunately it is routinely overused to create overly complex and opaque solutions.
+But who is still happy?
 The net effect of all these factors is that more developers are becoming unhappy Ruby programmers.

 A conversation is starting in private circles.
-It's a backroom chat happening at conferences and small corners of the internet.
+It is a backroom chat happening at conferences and small corners of the internet.
 There are mumbles of dissatisfaction and wanting for something different.
 But it is a private mumble.
 Why is it private?
 It may be because people are scared to broach the topic since it may be seen as biting the hand that feeds them.
 It may also because the current thought leaders do not see it as a problem--which is more concerning.
 It is unfortunate that is not more public conversation.
-There are passionate people interested in improving the situation.
-Regardless people who feel frustrated need to voice the their opinions.
-The concerns are valid and you are not alone.
-The issues must be brought to light so they can be address and fixed.
+People need to voice their opinions so like minded people can work together to improve the situation.

 The antidote to our current ails is painful.
 It requires a complete reorientation.
 This is not easy.
 I know because I have tested it on